dineshnikhil/system-setup-guide/README.md

 ### 5. Install the cascadia code font

 - install the cascadia code font form [here](https://github.com/microsoft/cascadia-code/releases/tag/v2111.01)
+- install only the required .tt files
+- set the font in vs code
+- set the font in the terminal also

 ### 6. Setting up the browser and passwords